Tozerh/Election_Analysis/README.md

        county_results = (
             f'{county_name}: {c_vote_percentage:.1f}% ({c_votes} votes).\n')

-  (In the above snippet of code, `county_results` is being defined as a string literal so that it can be easily printed in the terminal and outputted to our results text file.)
+  (In the above snippet of code, `county_results` is being defined as a string literal so that it can be easily printed in the terminal and output to our results text file.)

   - The winner of the election was:
       - Diana DeGette, who received 73.85% of the vote with 272,892 total votes.